tmatthewj/100-days-of-code/log.md

 *Today’s Progress*:  Continuing with Vue Mastery tutorials.
 Completed 3,4.
 These tutorials have small hands on tests.
 Doing them as I go.  https://www.vuemastery.com/courses/intro-to-vue-js/vue-instance/.

+*Day 6*: August 9, 2018

+*Today’s Progress*:  Continued with Vue Mastery tutorials.
+Completed 5,6.
+These tutorials have small hands on tests.
+Doing them as I go.

+*Day 7*: August 10, 2018

+*Today’s Progress*:  Continued with Vue Mastery tutorials.
+Completed 7.
+These tutorials have small hands on tests.
+Doing them as I go.
+Hope to complete remaining 4 over the weekend.